Some people with COVID-19 may develop a rash. The type of rash varies from person to person. Certain rash types may suggest a more severe infection.

-COVID-19 is the disease caused by the novel coronavirus.
+COVID-19 is the disease caused by the SARS-CoV-2 virus.
 While many people who become sick with COVID-19 experience a mild or moderate illness, some can develop serious symptoms that require hospitalization.

 The most common symptoms of COVID-19 are fatigue, fever, and cough.
-However, some people may experience less common symptoms.
-One of these is rash.
+However, some people may experience less common symptoms such as rash.

 Below, we explore what COVID-19 rashes look like, how they can be treated, and when it’s important to see a doctor.

-Some individuals with COVID-19 may develop a rash.
+Some people with COVID-19 may develop a rash.
 While skin symptoms have been reported in adults and children, most available research centers on adults.

 Some general symptoms associated with many COVID-19 rashes include: